FedericoCoppo/MachineLearning/README.md

 The dataset contains weather station data.
 The script uses "density-based spatial clustering of applications with noise" algo for dataset clustering.

 # content base recommender  [$ python contentBaseRecommender.py]
 The dataset contains movies info dataset.
-The script uses content-based recommendation systems algo to recommend movies to users based on movie info taken from the user.
+The script uses content-based recommendation systems algo to recommend movies to users based on movie info taken from the user. in addition the script contains collaborative filtering part example (using the same dataset).